Here's what shoppers need to know about the Black Friday sales

 The start of the Christmas shopping season

-Black Friday “unofficially” masignals ks the beginning of the Christmas shopping period, said Shannon Ingrey, a vice president of e-commerce tech firm BigCommerce.
+Black Friday “unofficially” signals the beginning of the Christmas shopping period, said Shannon Ingrey, a vice president of e-commerce tech firm BigCommerce.

 “It’s become a significant marker for consumers, many of whom are choosing to bring forward their Christmas shopping to November,” Mr Ingrey said.